dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsDeveloperGuide.md

 #### Deploying changes into pre-production (our test site)

- All changes on the dashboard will first be merged onto the development branch, which deployed them into pre-production.
+ All changes on the dashboard will first be merged onto the development branch, which deploys them into pre-production.
 This section should be followed for any new piece of work.

-1.	**Analyst:** Create a new branch for your work, by branching off of the development branch (make sure you have pulled the latest version first!).
+1.	**Analyst:** Create a new branch for your work, by branching off of the development branch (make sure you have pulled the latest version first!)
 Remember to follow branch naming convention and best practice (see [Use of Git](#use-of-git) section), link your branch to the relevant issue on the planner board and tag it with the next milestone.